Reading Time: 8 minutes

 Intent and planning are the cornerstones of a successful lifestyle change.
-Life after alcohol addiction recovery means holding onto the desire to stay sober and making the types of plans that will make sobriety possible.
+Alcohol addiction recovery means holding onto the desire to stay sober and making the types of plans that will make sobriety possible.
 One of the first things a person learns in alcohol addiction recovery is how the addiction cycle works.
 The desire to drink starts with certain thinking patterns that lead to certain behavior patterns.

-All of these patterns contain the people, places and things that go with the drinking lifestyle.
+All of these patterns contain the people, places, and things that go with the drinking lifestyle.
 While avoiding these high-risk situations isn’t always possible, being aware of how they affect you can go a long way towards stopping certain thinking and behavior patterns in their tracks.

 The Importance of Honesty